wrumble/Dinder/README.md

 The next step after this for me would have been to add swiping to vote for the dogs which would require pagination and i didnt have time to implement this.

+From here it a shouldnt be to hard to add implement state so that you could switch between the dog an cat API.

 ## To run

 Install Xcode then:

 `git clone git@github.com:wrumble/Dinder.git`

 `cd Dinder`

 `open open DogTinder.xcodeproj`